-2.36 The Plan includes a commitment to continue to engage on this topic and to work with the community to respond effectively to the climate emergency.
-The consultation has shown support for the Council leading by example and a

-- willingness from people to work together and bring about change.
-Therefore, although the consultation has ended the conversations will continue. - 2.37 The Managing Director has already written to all Head teachers with an open invitation to contact the Council to discuss how we can work together.
+- 2.41 The Plan includes a commitment to continue to engage on this topic and to work with the community to respond effectively to the climate emergency.
+The consultation has shown support for the Council leading by example and a willingness from people to work together and bring about change.
+Therefore, although the consultation has ended the conversations will continue. - 2.42 The Managing Director has already written to all Head Teachers with an open invitation to contact the Council to discuss how we can work together.
 This will enable us to hear what our children and young people think about climate change and their hopes for the future but also enable schools to make use of different expertise across the Council.
-Officers are already working with Barry Island Primary School and have taken part in a recent INSET day and will be participating in an Enrichment Week in June where the whole school will be involved in activities to learn more about climate change and the environment. - 2.38 A productive meeting was held with local youth groups and was facilitated by the Council's Youth Service and the young people will discuss at their next meeting how they want to work with the Council regarding tackling climate change. - 2.39 A number of community groups have also contacted the Council through the Project Zero mailbox asking for information and whether officers can attend meetings. - 2.40 As part of our work within the Public Services Board (PSB) meetings have been arranged between PSB partners and Town and Community Councils to discuss how we can work together on a number of issues and in particular on climate change.
-These meetings will take place at the end of June. - 2.41 Work will also commence to develop the Project Zero web pages which will provide a resource base for the work on climate change.
-It is the intention that the Challenge Plan is a dynamic document and that the web pages include details of progress, case studies, links to relevant plans and strategies and research and evidence that will inform Project Zero. - 2.42 Members are asked to consider the recent consultation and revisions to the Challenge Plan that set out a framework for taking this work forward.
+Officers are already working with Barry Island Primary School and have taken part in a recent INSET day and an Enrichment Week in June where the whole school was involved in activities to

+- learn more about climate change and the environment.
+Discussions are also taking to place to consider how we can link in with school councils. - 2.43 A productive meeting was held with local youth groups and was facilitated by the Council's Youth Service and the young people will discuss at their next meeting how they want to work with the Council regarding tackling climate change. - 2.44 A number of community groups have also contacted the Council through the Project Zero mailbox asking for information and whether officers can attend meetings. - 2.45 As part of our work within the Public Services Board (PSB) meetings have been arranged between PSB partners and Town and Community Councils to discuss how we can work together on a number of issues and in particular on climate change.
+These meetings took place at the end of June. - 2.46 Work will also commence to develop the Project Zero web pages which will provide a resource base for the work on climate change.
+It is the intention that the Challenge Plan is a dynamic document and that the web pages include details of progress, case studies, links to relevant plans and strategies and research and evidence that will inform Project Zero. - 2.47 Cabinet are asked to consider the recent consultation and revisions to the Challenge Plan that set out a framework for taking this work forward and the recommendations of the meetings of the Environment and Regeneration Scrutiny Committee meeting on the 15th June and the Corporate Performance and Resources Scrutiny Committee on the 16th June and to refer this report to Council for its endorsement.